PEDROTUBER44/RkgBuilderGUI/README.md

-# Rkg-GUI
+# RkgBuilderGUI
-An app to create an Rkg package
+RkgBuilderGUI is an app for you to create your application's rkg package